Rightpoint/RZBluetooth/README.md

 }
  ```

 This block will wait for bluetooth to power on and scan for a new peripheral supporting the heart rate service.
 When one is found, the app will connect to the peripheral, discover the heart rate service and observe the characteristic.
 When the characteristic is notified, the `NSData*` object is serialized into a more developer friendly object.
-All of these details are nicely encapsulated for you, and the pattern of CBPeripheral categories should be easily extendable to your devices domain space.
+All of these details are nicely encapsulated for you, and the pattern of extending `RZBPeripheral` via categories should easily extend to your devices domain space.

 # Install
 RZBluetooth is available through CocoaPods.
 To install it, add the following line to your Podfile: